WHO WE ARE

 Andrew Lescht

-Andrew is going into his 6th year as our 3rd / 4th grade teacher.
-He is dedicated to teaching the whole child and recently began integrating teaching mindfulness in the Centaur class.
-As a lifelong learner Andrew is dedicated to advancing his practices.
-During the summer of 2019 he participated in the Teacher Ranger Teacher program, in which he spent the summer at Oregon Caves National Monument learning and helping develop curriculum for the rangers.
-He has a B.A. in Anthropology from State University of New York Plattsburgh, and for many years he split his seasons between working as an archaeologist, environmental educator and a ski instructor.
+Andrew is entering his 10th year as our 3rd-4th grade teacher.
+He is dedicated to teaching the whole child and integrates teaching mindfulness in the Centaur class.
+As a lifelong learner, Andrew is committed to continuously growing as an educator to better support his students.
+He recently completed a year-long program to become an Executive Skills Coach, which has further equipped him to help students build essential skills like organization, time management, and goal-setting.
+Andrew has a B.A. in Anthropology from State University of New York Plattsburgh, and for many years he split his seasons between working as an archaeologist, environmental educator and a ski instructor.
 His passion for teaching led him back to school to obtain an MA in Elementary Education from the University of Northern Colorado.
 Prior to Arts & Sciences, Andrew’s classroom experience includes third and fourth grades in Colorado, and teaching at an international school in Ecuador.
-In his free time, he enjoys spending time with his wife Apple, reading, hiking, travel, music, skiing, and mountain biking. andrew@santafeschool.org
+In his free time, he enjoys spending time with his wife, reading, hiking, travel, music, skiing, and mountain biking. andrew@santafeschool.org

 Annie McLaughlin

-This is Annie’s first year at Arts & Sciences as a support teacher for the Grasshopper and Unicorn classes.
-Annie was born and raised in Northern Virginia and has over 11 years of experience in the early childhood field.
-She graduated from Boston College with a B.A. in Human Development, and then obtained her Masters of Education and AMI Montessori Teaching Certificate from Loyola University in Maryland.
-She has an 8 year old son named Colin and a puppy named Sunny.
-She loves to bring music and creative movement into her teaching.
-When she’s not at work, she loves to hike, crochet, practice yoga and visit the ocean.
+Annie joined Arts & Sciences in January of 2021 as a Grasshopper support teacher, substitute, and Centaur assistant.
+She then taught Creative Movement and Centaur-Badger Drama at SFSAS before moving over to the Unicorn classroom.
+Annie was born and raised in Northern Virginia as the youngest of 5 children, and she has 16 years of experience in the early childhood field.
+She previously taught at La Mariposa Montessori in Santa Fe.
+Annie graduated from Boston College with a B.A. in Human Development and a minor in Irish Studies.
+She obtained her Masters of Education and AMI Montessori Diploma & Teaching Certificate from Loyola University in Maryland.
+Annie lives in Santa Fe with her son Colin.
+She loves to incorporate music and movement into her teaching, and she has led Music Together classes in Santa Fe.
+When she’s not at school, Annie loves to hike, swim, play basketball and soccer, bake and spend time with her family and friends. annie@santafeschool.org

 Aurora Hvidsten